-Prior Learning Assessment

-An evaluation that grants credit or hours of experience for content or skills that the student/intern has previously mastered.
+Prior Learning Assessment An evaluation that grants credit or hours of experience for content or skills that the student/intern has previously mastered.

 Program A formal plan of study leading to a degree and/or verification statement that is accredited by ACEND.
-The six program types are: Foreign Dietitian Education Programs (FDE),
+The seven program types are: Foreign Dietitian Education Programs (FDE),

-International Dietitian Education Programs (IDE), Nutrition and Dietetics Coordinated Programs (CP), Nutrition and Dietetics Didactic Programs (DPD) and Nutrition and Dietetics
+Graduate Program in Nutrition and Dietetics (GP), Nutrition and Dietetics Coordinated Programs (CP), Nutrition and Dietetics Didactic Programs (DPD), Nutrition and Dietetics